Taking Control of Psoriasis. Does Steam Help?

 A condition like psoriasis can be difficult to manage for a number of reasons.
 Dermatologists have palliative remedies, some quite effective, but an outright cure isn’t available and flare-ups can strike at any time.
 This is one reason why so many victims of this disease suffer from mental health issues.

-Feeling good is more than skin deep, and this is where steam rooms can really help those struggling with psoriasis.
-Steam therapy helps release serotonin, the “feel-good” neurotransmitter that’s associated with depression.
+Feeling good is more than skin deep, and this is where steam rooms may really help those struggling with psoriasis.
+Steam therapy has been shown to help release serotonin, the “feel-good” neurotransmitter that’s associated with depression.
 The less serotonin you have, the more depressed you’re likely to be.
 That’s why so many prescription medications for depression are SSRIs (selective serotonin reuptake inhibitors), which helps regulate this critical chemical in the brain.
 Steam rooms help raise levels of this important neurotransmitter naturally.

-As noted earlier, steam therapy from sessions in a steam room exert a positive effect on many physiological systems—hormonal, respiratory, neurological, musculoskeletal—and this comprehensive wellness enhancement can only benefit those suffering from psoriasis.
-And heat therapy has also been associated with an increase in overall longevity.
+As noted earlier, steam therapy from sessions in a steam room potentially exert a positive effect on many physiological systems—hormonal, respiratory, neurological, musculoskeletal—and this comprehensive wellness enhancement can only benefit those suffering from psoriasis.

 With a cure elusive and the prime causes of psoriasis a mystery, victims of this disease can use another option in their day-to-day management of this serious condition.
 Spending time in a steam room may be a simple but effective way to help keep flare-ups and symptoms at bay.